eyeballmunch/SNCdataextraction/README.md

-# SNCdataextraction
+# SNC data extraction
-extracting data from SNNC into excels for data analysis
+extracting data from SNC into excels for data analysis